buyekeobare/sorting_algorithms/README.md

 ## Sorting

 Sorting is the process of putting things in order.
-It could be re-arranging numbers, words,
+It involves rearranging numbers, words, or any other type of data to make it easier to find whatever you want.

 Sorting is the process of arranging things in a specific order, mostly following a certain criterion such as numerical order, or alphabetical order.